 Jens Korte Lecture topics

-• Metaverse & Digitalization: What are the big digital trends in what is still the world’s largest market?
+- Artificial intelligence & digitalization: What are the big digital trends in what is still the world’s largest market?

-• The digital transformation of the financial industry
+- Bitcoin, bits & digital currencies: The global transformation of the financial industry

 Jens Korte reports daily from the floor of the New York Stock Exchange on the ups and downs of the US economy for SRF, Deutsche Welle (in German and English) and n-tv.
 Every Sunday, his column appears in nzz am Sonntag.
 Since 2015, Jens Korte has been writing weekly in the “Wall Streeter” for the Austrian Börsenkurier.
 On the radio, he can be heard daily on SRF 4 News and Klassik Radio.
 Every two weeks, Jens Korte picks up on the latest trends in his video column “Wall Street Insights”.